flemming-pr/posts/local-development-docker-traefik/readme.md

     restart: always
 ```
 Now we can access our website via http://myproject.localhost.
-Everything in the html folder is mounted to the public folder into the nginx container.
+Everything in the HTML folder is mounted to the public folder into the nginx container.
 Instead of exposing the nginx port directly to our host we proxy it through traefik.
 We can also see it in the traefik dashboard.
 ![Traefik dashboard](https://dev-to-uploads.s3.amazonaws.com/i/pmhz3aw76g41b8j1s29e.png)

 To create another project copy the myproject folder, adjust the docker-compose.yml and start it up.
-Now we have a second project running for example under mysecondproject.localhost also on port 80 and we don't have to worry about conflicting ports in our projects and can access them by thier name.
+Now we have a second project running for example under mysecondproject.localhost also on port 80, and we don't have to worry about conflicting ports in our projects and can access them by their name.

 ## References
 - Traefik: https://traefik.io/traefik